rogerta97/Programming_II_Zork/README.md

 	- Inside the combat mechanics, i implemented the cappability for the player to change weapons, if he has something in the inventory.
 	- I implemented an special attack, that will give some random but higher attack.
 	- I implemented the shop, now the user is able to buy and sell items with the creaures.

+v0.9

+In this step the functionality of the game is done.

+	- I implemented the final boss with his habilities.
+	- Now when the creature dies it throws coins and a special weapon caracteristic of the element.
+        - Coins ar traspassed automatically to the player but the item has to be picked up.
+	- I inserted a price to each item, so when you buy you lose coins and the reverse with selling.
+        - I corrected some bugs lefting in the combat mechanics.

+	-